ceramicnetwork/docs/docs/run/nodes/nodes.md

 ---

 Congratulations!
-You have now set up a highly-available, well-connected Ceramic node in the cloud which can receive HTTP requests from the local environment, the [JS HTTP Client](../../build/javascript/installation.md#js-http-client), or to simply serve as another node to replicate and pin streams.
+You have now set up a well-connected Ceramic node in the cloud which can receive HTTP requests from the local environment, the [JS HTTP Client](../../build/javascript/installation.md#js-http-client), or to simply serve as another node to replicate and pin streams.
 Please report any bugs as issues on the [JS Ceramic GitHub](https://github.com/ceramicnetwork/js-ceramic).